snowdenMoses/shortlink/How to run the code.md

+After cloning the repository from github, Do the following

+WITHOUT DOCKER FILE
-1. After cloning the repository from github, run the following command npm install - #to install all the dependencies npm run dev - #To run the app locally npm run test - #To run jest test on the app
+1. run the following command
+    npm install - #to install all the dependencies npm run dev - #To run the app locally npm run test - #To run jest test on the app